mysociety/alaveteli/doc/manual/docs/installing/next_steps.md

 `/var/www/alaveteli/alaveteli/config/general.yml`:

-* It's important that you change the emergency user's password (and, ideally, the username too) from the values Alavateli ships with, because they are public and hence insecure.
+* It's important that you change the emergency user's password (and, ideally, the username too) from the values Alaveteli ships with, because they are public and hence insecure.
 In `general.yml`, change [`ADMIN_PASSWORD`]({{ page.baseurl }}/docs/customising/config/#admin_password) (and maybe [`ADMIN_USERNAME`]({{ page.baseurl }}/docs/customising/config/#admin_username)